Why do you do what you do?

 Send to your parents

 I found a personality test.
 Want to try?
 You take it on your own and answers are private.
-15 min.
+About 10 min.

 I took a personality test and found out some stuff.
 Want to take it so we can talk about it?
 Your answers are private.